 Types of Distracted Driving

-At Schlesinger Law Offices, P.A., we can help with all types of distracted driving accident claims in Fort Lauderdale, FL.
+At Schlesinger Law Offices, we can help with all types of distracted driving accident claims in Fort Lauderdale, FL.
 We know how to investigate a case to identify driver distraction, even when it does not seem obvious.
 Don’t let a distracted driver and their insurance company take advantage of you.